MerrybyPractice/Portfolio/README.md

 Image Attribution:

-Portfolio img: taken by LaChele Claypool
+Portfolio img: taken by LaChele Claypool, in Pikes Place, Seattle, WA

 magic and mystic Photo by Tom Quandt on Unsplash

 lost in space Photo by Christopher Burns on Unsplash

-Camp Nou, Barcalona, Spain Photo by Efe Kurnaz on Unsplash
+Camp Nou, Barcalona, Spain Photo (used for the heading image) by Efe Kurnaz on Unsplash

 Techno Grimior Img Photo by Julius Drost on Unsplash